shannon-lichtenwalter/bookmark-app-connected-to-own-server/README.md

     [x]I receive appropriate feedback when I cannot submit a bookmark [x]Check all validations in the API documentation (e.g. title and url field required) [x]I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection
+### Tech Stack:
+Javascript, jQuery, HTML, CSS

+Works with backend server Deployed via Heroku and created with PostgreSQL, Express, and NodeJS.

 #### Screenshots